Zernder/XanDiscordBot/README.md

 Create a 'Music' folder, any .mp3 or .wav file you put in there will be playable with the music cog by doing /play.

-Open the config.py as a text file:
+Create config.py as a text file:

 BotToken = "Token Here" Replace Token Here with the discordbot token you got from the Discord dev portal.